Sleepwalking Land: Plot

 Set in a war-torn Mozambique during the end of the civil war when the tension between rival political parties was at its highest point, Tuahir, an older man, and Muidinga, a boy recovering from illness, met at the refugee camp and fled.
 Together, they travel down a road that had been abandoned and encounter many signs of the war including a burnt bus and many corpses along the side of the road.
 Next to one of these bodies they find a set of notebooks written by a person named Kindzu.
 Muidinga and Tuahir take the notebooks with them into the scorched remnants of the bus that they use as a shelter.
 The narration alternates the conversations between Tuahir and Muidinga with the entries of the notebooks being read aloud by the latter.
 Kindzu manages to narrate the birth of an independent Mozambique and the struggle to keep stability right before the civil war.
-He also gives us a glimpse of the importance of family relationships and finding an identity, both personal and national.
+He also discusses the importance of family relationships and finding an identity, both personal and national.